Caitlin Johnstone banned from Facebook for sharing an article about false flags.

 Sharing an article about admitted false flag operations gets you banned on Facebook.
 This happened to Australian journalist Caitlin Johnstone.

 Governments all over the world perpetrate false flag operations.
 This is public knowledge.
 This is not debatable.
-Not because “conspiracy theorists” think it’s true, not because the media reports on it and not because governments and counterintelligence agencies admit to it, but because it is, quite simply, a fact.
+Not because “conspiracy theorists” think it’s true, not because the media reports on it, and not because governments and counterintelligence agencies admit to it, but because it is, quite simply, a fact.
 The Earth is round.
 Death is inevitable.
 Governments stage secret operations.

-In 1984, George Orwell wrote: “Who controls the past controls the future.
+In 1984, George Orwell wrote, “Who controls the past controls the future.
 Who controls the present controls the past.”

 Here’s a few: